Trail Mix Recipe (Homemade + Healthy)

 Enter your email below and we'll send it to your inbox.
 Plus get our best recipes every week!

-There are as many variations of trail mix as there are stars in the sky, or drops in the ocean, or rocks in my dryer.
-But have you ever made your own homemade trail mix, where you get to control the ingredients and keep things healthy?
+There are as many Trail Mix recipes as there are stars in the sky, or drops in the ocean, or rocks in my dryer.
+But have you ever made your own homemade Trail Mix, where you get to control the ingredients and keep things healthy?
 It's ridiculously easy, and that's only one of the many reasons to give it a try.

 Why Make Trail Mix?